codevise/pageflow/entry_types/scrolled/doc/creating_themes.md

 The `datawrapper` key is used for the chart content element.
 The `video` key controls whether YouTube and Vimeo videos shall be displayed.
 Clicking the consent button in a content element sets the respective key in the cookie.
+If the entry is published under a sub-domain, but you want the cookie to be set for the parent domain, specifcy the `cookie_domain` option.

 If `opt_out_url` is set, an info icon linking to the given URL will be displayed next to embeds once the user has given consent.
 The opt